Living Bird Magazine

 - Cool Facts

-- Early in the breeding season male Hammond's Flycatchers fight so vigorously defending their territories that they often become locked together in midair, fluttering to the ground.
+- Early in the breeding season, territorial male Hammond's Flycatchers fight so vigorously that they often become locked together in midair, fluttering to the ground.

 - The oldest recorded Hammond's Flycatcher was a female, and at least 7 years old when she was recaptured and rereleased during banding operations in Oregon.